St. Joseph Catholic High School (Ogden, Utah): Academics

 SJCHS offers 65 courses with a choice of electives and vocational classes, and 15 Advanced Placement courses.

 Saint Joseph was selected in 2014 as one of the top 60 most challenging private schools in America by the Washington Post.

 Athletics

 Saint Joseph Catholic High Schools competes in Region 18 in the Utah High School Activities Association.
-It offers teams in volleyball, cross-country, cheer-leading, golf, basketball, basketball, baseball, softball, tennis, soccer, drill and track.
+It offers teams in football (8-man), volleyball, cross-country, cheer-leading, golf, basketball, basketball, baseball, softball, tennis, soccer, drill and track.

 Athletic facilities include a gymnasiums for basketball and volleyball, locker rooms, weight room and soccer athletic field.

 The athletic teams are supported by a successful weight-lifting program.
 Student athletes have the option to take a weight-lifting and conditioning class as one of their eight classes in each of their four years of high school.

 In its history, St. Joseph has won 52 state championships.
 Saint Joseph has won for seven years in a row the Deseret Morning News' All-Sports Award, given to a school that excels in athletics.